ircmaxell/programming-with-anthony/Draft/Dependency Injection.md

 Luckily for us there is a solution.
 Enter the Dependency Injection Container.

-At the root, the container is nothing more than a map of the dependencies that your classes need.
+At the root, the container is nothing more than a map of the dependencies that your classes need, With the logic needed to create them if they haven't been created yet.

-So every time you ask for a `DatabaseInterface`, the map tells it which dependency to use.
+So every time you ask for a `DatabaseInterface`, the map tells it which dependency to use, Then the container can check to see if it has one created already, and if it has, use that one.
+Otherwise, it'll create the database instance, store it, and then provide it to your class.

 So instead of constructing your class yourself, you ask the container for a new instance.
 It will then resolve the dependencies, construct the object and return it to you.